krisograbek/ChatGPT-Prompts/CustomGPTforDALLEandGPT4v.md

 **Step 4.** Start explaining what you need, "Make an assistant...".
 In our case:

 ```
-Make an artist who converts input images into illustrations suitable for 3yo kids.
+Make an artist who converts input images into [desired style] using DALLE 3.
-Ensure the illustrations are both great for kids and represent the characters from the original image.
+Ensure the generated images represent the characters from the original image and are [desired style].
 ```

 **Step 5.** Create a name.